credibledoc/credible-doc/iso-8583-packer/README.md

 # Module `iso-8583-packer`

-The module is a library for creation, packing and unpacking ISO 8583 messages.
+The module is a library for creation, packing and unpacking ISO 8583 messages, and also for messages in non-standard formats.

 ## Usage
 The module is the source of the `iso-8583-packer-1.0.13` library.